Cap-Gap Extension

 A student is eligible for a cap-gap extension if:

-- The student is participating in post-completion OPT or is within the 60-day grace period after finishing OPT;
+- The student is participating in post-completion OPT;

-- The student's prospective employer filed an H-1B change-of-status petition with a start date of October 1; and
+- The student's prospective employer filed an H-1B change-of-status petition with an employment start date within the fiscal year for which the H-1B status is being requested; and

 - The employer is subject to the H-1B "cap."
 Students should check with their employer to determine if they are subject to the cap.